 i.
 Surety Bond – $1,000

-If you’re applying for a Residential Contractor License through the DLI, Minnesota requires a $1,000 surety bond to protect consumers in case of non-completion or violations.
+If you’re applying for a Residential Contractor License through the DLI, Minnesota requires a $1,000 surety bond to protect consumers in case of non-completion or violations, especially for landscaping St Cloud MN projects.

 ii.
 Insurance